monome/docs/norns/study-3.md

 ### functional programming

-As we mentioned at the start of [study 1](../study-1/#terminology), a function is a block of code that can be _called_ and conditionally accept and return parameters.
+As we mentioned at the start of [study 1](../study-1/#terminology), a function is a block of code that is _called_, sometimes with additional *arguments*, and can conditionally *return* values.
 Functions are useful when you have some code you need to run frequently or perhaps from different places.
 They are very good for organizing and making your scripts readable and reusable.

-For example, if we want to translate a MIDI note to a frequency in Hz (A=440), we need to use a bunch of math we likely don't want to remember: `(440 / 32) * (2 ^ ((midi_note - 9) / 12))`.
+For example, if we want to translate a MIDI note to a frequency in Hz (A=440), we need to use a [bunch of math](https://newt.phys.unsw.edu.au/jw/notes.html) which we likely don't want to remember: `(440 / 32) * (2 ^ ((midi_note - 9) / 12))`.

 But we can just wrap that in a function: